damtrx/Real-Dash-CAN-Stream-XML-for-EMU-Black/README.md

 # Real Dash USB to CAN XML example for EMU Black

-This repository contains XML files and maybe other examples needed to connect Ecumaster EMU Black with USB to CAN Analyzer via CAN bus network.
+This repository contains XML files and maybe other examples needed to connect EcuMaster EMU Black with USB to CAN Analyzer via CAN bus network.

 This project is still work in progress, but it can be used as base configuration for Real Dash.